vipulgupta2048/firedocs/websocket-app/Impressions/Message Panel.md

 Sending and receiving messages while debugging your WebSocket connection is the core part of the experience with the Firecamp WebSocket app.

-Through the message panel, located in the bottom users can easily send messages in various formats to the server and check the response in the chatboard panel.
-Message through the message panel can be sent in two formats, namely `Text` and `JSON` and after writing the message content, clicking the `Send` button on the bottom right.
+Through the message panel located at the bottom, users can click the `send` button to send messages in various formats to the server and check the response in the chatboard panel.
+Messages can be sent in two formats, namely `Text` and `JSON`.

-One can alternatively, use the `Send & Save` button to send the message and simultaneously save it in the `Saved Messages` panel located on the right of the WebSocket app.
-The messages being sent can be grouped in the `Saved Messages` panel for easy replication later.
-This can be achieved by naming their titles using the input bar located at the bottom and using the `Send & Save` button.
+One can alternatively, use the `Send & Save` button to send messages and simultaneously save them to the `Saved Messages` panel located on the right in the WebSocket app.
+Optionally, messages being sent can be grouped in the `Saved Messages` panel for better management if the titles are same.
+This can be achieved by adding a title using the `Title` input bar located at the bottom.

-## Additional Resource
+## Additional Resources
 - Chatboard
 - Saved Messages panel
 - Projects in Firecamp